It’s really quite simple if you think about it. [Read more…] about Natural Menopause

-A new study was just published by the Archives of Ophthalmology which showed that smoking contributes to ones risk of developing Age Related Macular Degeneration (ARMD).
+A new study was just published by the Archives of Ophthalmology which showed that smoking contributes to the risk of developing Age-Related Macular Degeneration (ARMD).

 ARMD is particularly disturbing because it is progressive, there is no known cure and no way to reverse the loss of vision.
 It tends to run in families – for example, it affects my mother as well as all of her siblings.
 It is also more common in women.

 What can you do?

 - See your eye doctor (either ophthalmologists or optometrists) for a checkup.